Arkko002/RichClosure/README.md

+# RichClosure

-# richClosure
+# Description

-Protocol analyzing tool with filtering option that supports logical operators OR and AND.
+RichClosure is a packet analyzing tool written in C# using the WPF framework and implements the MVVM design patter.
+It allows user to capture packets from a selected adapter, view the packet's detail including hex and ASCII values.
+The main element of the GUI is packet list, which includes filtering throught the search function that accept queries based on properties names.

+#### Search function
+//Explain search function here

-Suported types:
+#### Suported packet types:
 - IPv4
 - IPv6
 - ICMP